VEOIBD/data_models/_includes/content/site.md

 # site
-site identifier indicating which institute oversaw the enrollment and sample collection of the patient (BCH = Boston, LMU = Munich, HSC = Toronto)
+site identifier indicating which institute oversaw the enrollment and sample collection of the patient.